4lejandrito/fetchbook/README.md

 Ensure that your story files adhere to this structure, type definition, and the naming convention (`.fetch.ts`) to work seamlessly with Fetchbook.
 You can create multiple fetch story files to describe different HTTP requests and use Fetchbook to manage and execute them as needed.

+## Contributing

+Contributions are welcome!
+These are some of the current pending tasks:

+- [ ] Print response body by default to mimic a standard cURL request.
+- [ ] Run stories with a runner like [listr2](https://github.com/listr2/listr2).
+- [ ] Add command to create a story: `fetchbook create`.
+- [ ] Add command to import a story from other formats: `fetchbook import`.
+- [ ] Add a command to start a web ui: `fetchbook studio`.

 ## License

 Fetchbook is licensed under the MIT License.
 Feel free to use and modify it according to your needs.